puncsky/system-design-and-architecture/en/2016-02-13-crack-the-system-design-interview.md

 We can see that *Row E* is a calculated result of the formula.
 After applying this estimation method to each one of those microservices and storages, we will better understand the entire system.

 Real-world capacity planning is not a one-time deal.
 Provisioning too many machines will waste money, and preparing too few ones will cause outages.
-We usually do it with a few cycles of estimation and experimentation to find the right answer; or use autoscaling if the system supports this and budges are not a problem.
+We usually do it with a few cycles of estimation and experimentation to find the right answer; or use autoscaling if the system supports this and budgets are not a problem.

 Big corp engineers are often indulged with abundant computing and storage resources.
 However, great engineers will think about costs and benefits.
 I would sometimes experiment with different tiers of machines and add rows for their monthly expenses for estimation.